ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 It is noteworthy to mention that our setup in cross-encoder re-ranking could be more fair if we had a sepearte test dataset.
 However, here, our objective is teaching students to implement and train mentioned methods.

+## Tutorail plan

+We started with an introduction to legal IR that presented by Sophia

 # Retrieval

 ## First stage Retrieval

 ### BM25